OWASP/wstg/document/4-Web_Application_Security_Testing/10-Business_Logic_Testing/06-Testing_for_the_Circumvention_of_Work_Flows.md

 ### Example 2

 An electronic bulletin board system may be designed to ensure that initial posts do not contain profanity based on a list that the post is compared against.
-If a word on a “black” the list is found in the user entered text the submission is not posted.
+If a word on a deny list is found in the user entered text the submission is not posted.
 But, once a submission is posted the submitter can access, edit, and change the submission contents to include words included on the profanity/deny list since on edit the posting is never compared again.
 Keeping this in mind, attackers may open an initial blank or minimal discussion then add in whatever they like as an update.

 ## How to Test